 Currently, some 800,000 people in the UK suffer from dementia, with 17,000 younger people included among them.
-In the next decade there will be over a million people living with this dreaded condition and two thirds of them will be women.
+In the next decade, there will be over a million people living with this dreaded condition and two-thirds of them will be women.
 Yet only 43% will ever get a diagnosis and only 700,000 carers will be involved in looking after them.

 Currently, there is no cure for the majority of these dementias, and medication has so far proved disappointing once the condition has begun.
 Research into the underlying cause is painfully slow.
 That is why it is such good news that recent research has shown that sustained and regular exercise boosting stamina and endurance can halt the progress in most people of cognitive decline.

-Excercise Can Help Prevent Dementia
+Exercise Can Help Prevent Dementia

-Regular aerobic exercise boost the level of BDNF by 2-3 times and clearly the more often exercise is undertaken the more prolonged the effect.
+Regular aerobic exercise boosts the level of BDNF by 2-3 times and clearly, the more often exercise is undertaken the more prolonged the effect.
 The decision making, dealing with stress and fear in our everyday life, our brains need to adapt and since exercise has been shown to enable us to do this, it may well explain how it can be effective in preventing depression, anxiety and other mental disorders.

 It is frightening to know that around the world 7.7million new cases of dementia are diagnosed every year.
-With an ageing population that figure is growing all the time.
+With an ageing population, that figure is growing all the time.
 So why not get exercising today and every day could well save you from one of the fates we all fear most.